Informatievlaanderen/VSDS-LDESServer4J/ldes-server-infra-mongo/mongock-changesets/src/main/java/be/vlaanderen/informatievlaanderen/ldes/server/infra/mongo/mongock/changeset10/README.md

     - be.vlaanderen.informatievlaanderen.ldes.server.infra.mongo.mongock.changeset10
 ```

-## Consequences of this changeset
+## Consequences of Changeset:
-* EventStream
-  * Rename eventstreams to eventstream
+* TreeRelation now uses LdesFragmentIdentifier instead of a string